+By Marianne Herdonale.
+Last Updated 4th April 2022.
+Welcome to our guide on steps to take when injured at work.
 Have you been injured at work because of an accident that was caused by negligence on the part of your employer or even another colleague?
-If the answer is yes, then you could be entitled to claim compensation from your employer for your injuries.
+If the answer is yes, then you could claim worker’s compensation from your employer for your injuries.
 Many people who are injured at work wonder what steps they should take when injured at work.
-In this guide, we will advise you on steps to take when injured at work and what steps should you take if someone else gets injured in the workplace?
+In this guide, we will advise you on steps to take when injured at work and other injured employees could take.

 Legal Expert offers a free consultation to anyone looking to claim compensation for an accident at work.
-We can also answer any questions that you may have such as: “Do I get full pay if injured at work?”, “I had an accident at work what are my rights in the UK?”, “Can I be sacked for having an accident at work?” and what should you do if you were dismissed after accident at work.
+We can also answer any questions that you may have, such as: “Do I get full pay if injured at work?”, “I had an accident at work what are my rights in the UK?”
+“Can I be sacked for having an accident at work?” and what should you do if you were dismissed after an accident at work.

 Select A Section

 - A Guide To Steps To Take When Injured At Work